yashs97/object_tracker/README.md

 $ pip install requirements.txt
 ```

-To track objects of a single category, run
+To track objects of a single category, run:
 ```
 $ python single_label_tracking.py
 ```

-To track objects of multiple categories, run (NOT RECOMMENDED to run on a RPI)
+To track objects of multiple categories, run: (NOT RECOMMENDED to run on a RPI)
 ```
 $ python multi_label_tracking.py
 ```